 Viana pursed his lips and ran his hand over his bald head, as if he still had hair and was smoothing it, a gesture from the past.
 He was thinking.
 Finally, he spoke again, to answer not my last question but the previous one.

 “I film her every day because she’s going to die, and I want to have a record of her last day, of what might be her last day, so that I can really remember it, so that when she’s dead I can see it again as often as I wish, along with the artistic videos.
-Because I do like to remember things.”
+Because I

 “But is she ill?”
 I asked again.